v8p1197/fca-matlab/README.md

 ## Requirements

-The exercises are tested under Matlab R2022a in Ubuntu 18.04 and Windows 10.
+The exercises are tested under Matlab R2022a and R2023a in Ubuntu 18.04 and 20.04 and Windows 10.

 The following toolboxes are required: